robgleason/robgleason/README.md

 Here are some ideas to get you started:
 -->
 ### 🍪 About Me
+- ❤️ I have a passion for Open Source.
+I love contributing to developer tools that I use everyday
-- 🔭 I’m currently working on a Javascript mmorpg game that you can start playing once you open up the website
+- 🔭 I’m currently working on a Javascript mmorpg game
 - 🌱 I’m currently learning Three.js
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
+- 💬 Ask me about random bash scripts, OOP, Backend Programming.
-- 📫 How to reach me: ...
+- 📫 How to reach me: rob.w.gleason At gmail dot com or <a href="https://twitter.com/robert_gleason">Twitter</a>
-- ⚡ Fun fact: ...
+- 🍪 Fun fact: The last video game that I spent hours playing was <a href="https://store.steampowered.com/app/1454400/Cookie_Clicker/">Cookie Clicker</a>